 The project offers University of Michigan psychiatry inpatients an origami box and crane handmade by volunteers as a gift from Psychiatry and the Patient & Family Centered Care (PFCC).
 PFCC’s mission is to promote, cultivate and celebrate health care guided by patients and families.
 An accompanying note expresses the wish that the gift inspires hope during the person’s hospital stay and beyond.
 Recipients are patients on the Child/Adolescent and Adult Psychiatric Inpatient Units and in the Electroconvulsive Therapy and Eating Disorders Program.

 The project engages the community through individuals and organizations donating time to learn and make cranes and boxes in workshops that incorporate mental health awareness education along with a healthy dose of origami fun.
 A future vision is to include the project as an option for Ann Arbor high school students to fulfill volunteer hours.
 There is definitely a therapeutic aspect to folding paper and to “paying it forward.”
 PFCC in partnership with Art and Activity Therapy are developing the project in the Eating Disorders Program to invite patients, loved ones and staff to make boxes and cranes to pass on to future patients.

 The cranes and boxes are really enjoyable and easy to make after the initial learning curve.
 With practice, folding them has become almost meditative for me made more meaningful by placing good intentions into every crease.
 It is satisfying to think of the patients that will receive these gifts; I know how much I cherish my little purple crane perched on my desk as I write this.

-- Origami Box Top (YouTube)
+- Origami Box Top and Bottom (YouTube)

 - Origami Crane (YouTube)